-Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped. • Replace fuse or reset circuit breaker.
-Power surge. • Unplug the microwave oven; then plug it back in.
+Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
+Replace fuse or reset circuit breaker.
+Power surge. • Unplug the microwave oven, then plug it back in.
 Plug not fully inserted into wall outlet.
 Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
-Door not securely closed.
-Open the door and close securely.
-Control panel lighted, yet oven will not start Door not securely closed.
-Open the door and close securely.
+Control panel lighted, yet oven will not start Door not securely closed. • Open the door and close securely.
 START pad not pressed after entering cooking selection. • Press START.
 Another selection entered already in oven and CLEAR/OFF pad not pressed to cancel it. • Press CLEAR/OFF .
-Cooking time not entered after pressing TIME COOK .
+Cooking time not entered after pressing TIME COOK.
 Make sure you have entered cooking time after pressing TIME COOK.
 CLEAR/OFF was pressed accidentally.
 Reset cooking program and press START.
-Food weight not entered after pressing AUTO DEFROST .
-Make sure you have entered food weight after pressing AUTO DEFROST.
-Food type not entered after pressing REHEAT or COOK .
-Make sure you have entered a food type.
+Food weight not entered after selecting Auto Defrost .
+Make sure you have entered food weight after selecting Auto Defros : "SENSOR ERROR" appears on display During Popcorn, Reheat, Beverage, Baked Potato or Vegetable program, the door was opened before steam could be detected.
+Do not open door until steam is sensed and time is shown counting down on the display.
+Steam was not detected in maximum amount of time. • Use Time Cook to heat for more time.